smart-data-models/dataModel.UrbanMobility/GtfsShape/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `distanceTravelled`: An array of the distance travelled when reaching each of the points that make the `LineString` or `MultiLineString` that represents this shape.
-It shall match the same number of elements as the corresponding `LineString` or `MultiLineString`.  - `id`:   - `location`: The geographical shape associated to this entity encoded as GeoJSON `LineString` or `MultiLineString`.
+It shall match the same number of elements as the corresponding `LineString` or `MultiLineString`.  - `id`: Unique identifier of the entity  - `location`: The geographical shape associated to this entity encoded as GeoJSON `LineString` or `MultiLineString`.
 The coordinates shall be obtained from the `shapes.txt` feed file as per the value of `shape_id`, `shape_pt_lat`, `shape_pt_lon`, `shape_pt_sequence`.  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type.
 It has to be GtfsShape
 Required properties
 - `id`  - `location`  - `type`
 See [https://developers.google.com/transit/gtfs/reference/#shapestxt](https://developers.google.com/transit/gtfs/reference/#shapestxt).
 It represents a GTFS `shape`.